simdlg/pillol-app-info/README.md

 - Receive notifications as reminders
 - Track which doses were taken

 The app stores all data locally on the user's device using an internal database.
-The only permission required is for sending notifications.
+The only permissions required are for sending notifications.

 ## 📱 Screenshots